aswinvk28/simple-gan/README.md

-# Simple GAN for MNIST
+# Temporal Difference Learner for MNIST

 A Generative Adversarial Model has been developed here for MNIST dataset.